 Still, 50% of respondents say buildings and green space have a large, fundamental role in the health of the planet.
-Yet people are ambivalent about whether the green building community plays a large role in helping their communities with a lower percentage, 39%, who believe they have an effect on their personal health and happiness.
+Yet people are ambivalent about whether the green building community plays a large role in helping their communities; 39% believe buildings and green spaces have an effect on their personal health and happiness.